Event Regard sur la Folie and Le Moindre Geste

 • Registration:

-Join us for a double screening of Regard sur la folie and Le moindre geste presented as part of Desire Is a Machine, curated by our Adjunct Curator Stephanie Berlangieri.
+Join us for a double screening of Regard sur la Folie and Le Moindre Geste, presented as part of Desire Is a Machine, curated by our Adjunct Curator Stephanie Berlangieri.

-Filmed over several years by Deligny and his collaborators, this poetic, semi-fictional film follows a young non-verbal boy in rural care.
-Emerging from Deligny’s experimental network for autistic children and his critique of institutional psychiatry, the film rejects conventional narrative in favour of gestures, rhythms, and relational space.
+Filmed over several years by Fernand Deligny, Josée Manenti, and Jean-Pierre Daniel, Le Moindre Geste (1964–71) is a poetic, semi-fictional film that follows a young non-verbal boy in rural care.
+Emerging from Deligny’s experimental network for autistic children and his critique of institutional psychiatry, it rejects conventional narrative in favour of gestures, rhythms, and relational space.105 minutes.

 The Institute of Modern Art acknowledges the traditional custodians of the land upon which the IMA now stands, the Jagera, Yuggera, Yugarapul, and Turrbal people.
 We offer our respect to Aboriginal and Torres Strait Islander people as the first artists of this country.
 In the spirit of allyship, the IMA will continue to work with First Nations people to celebrate, support, and present their immense past, present, and future contribution to artistic practice and cultural expression.